Music of Vermont: Music education and institutions

 The Vermont Symphony Orchestra, founded in 1934, was the first state-funded orchestra in the nation.
 The orchestra's first artistic director was Alan Carter, followed by Efrain Guigui, Peter Brown, and Kate Tamarkin.
 The Artistic Director and conductor today is Jaime Laredo.
-Laredo is a world-renowned violinist who played for many years with Isaac Stern and performs worldwide as a soloist and frequently in duo concerts with Sharon Robinson, cellist.
+Laredo performs worldwide as a soloist and frequently in duo concerts with Sharon Robinson, cellist.
 The VSO's "Made in Vermont" series annually commissions a Vermont composer to create a large-scale work that tours the State.
 Previous recipients have included G. Walker, L. Koplewitz, et al. Current composer-in-residence with the VSO is David Ludwig.
 The Vermont Youth Orchestra has come to prominence since the mid-1990s under the direction of composer/conductor Troy Peters.
 The Consortium of Vermont Composers was formed in 1988 to promote composers of classical music from the state; the Consortium calls Vermont the "most composer-friendly state" in the country.

-Vermont has a program entitled the Vermont MIDI Project, a non-profit program that encourages young students from elementary school to high school to compose music and submit what they have written to a biannual competition.
-If selected, the compositions are performed by the Vermont Symphony Orchestra.
-This program makes use of Sibelius notation software, which allows people to compose music electronically.

-The Vermont College of Fine Arts in Montpelier houses a low-residency MFA program in music composition, where composers from all over the country gather every semester to study and perform.

-Big Heavy World is a volunteer staffed music office, formed in 1996 to preserve and promote Vermont made music.

-Girls Rock Vermont is a weeklong summer day camp for female and non binary kids aged 8–18.
-The camp is run by musicians.
-The campers form bands and perform at a showcase at Higher Ground at the end of the week.
-GRVT is part of a larger Girls Rock Camp Alliance.